dangoslen/dangoslen-me-site/content/blog/the-four-types-of-code-reviews.md

 ### Thoroughness

 Thoroughness is how complete or detailed a code review method is.
 Thoroughness is a direct correlation to the rigor of the method.
-A more detailed and prescriptive process is often more rigorous than one with fewer rules and directives.
+A more detailed and prescriptive process is often more rigorous than one with fewer rules or directives.
 The higher the thoroughness, the more likely the review will find a defect or bug.

 ### Collaboration